Anxiety Therapy for Women in Michigan

 Get out of survival mode and feel calmer and more in control again.

 So much of your energy is spent trying to “catch up” or prevent the next problem that there’s very little left for the things that actually matter.
-You want to feel connected in your relationships, but you’re on edge.
-You want to be present, but your mind is somewhere else.
-You crave relief, but slowing down feels uncomfortable, even risky.

 Over time, this kind of anxiety takes up so much mental and emotional space that there’s little left for anything else.
 So much of your energy goes toward trying to “catch up” or stay ahead that it’s hard to be fully present in your own life.